-The term 'Fine Art Print', or 'Archival Print' can mean many things, and especially when you're looking for wall prints online, it's hard to grasp the exact colour, texture and quality of the print when you can't touch it, or look at it closely.
+The term 'Fine Art Print', or 'Archival Print' (also sometimes referred to as giclee) can mean many things, and especially when you're looking for wall prints online, it's hard to grasp the exact colour, texture and quality of the print when you can't touch it, or look at it closely.

 While I try to show accurate images for my products, I still thought I would start a blog series on the materials and processes I use to give you an insight into what to expect in quality when you order one of my prints or charts.

-As the tag line 'Fine [Ch]art Prints' suggests, all of my wall charts are printed to a fine art / archival quality (the wall stickers do not fall into this category, but that's for another blog post!).
+As the tag line 'Fine [Ch]art Prints' suggests, all of my wall charts are printed to a fine art / archival quality (the wall stickers do not fall into this category, read more about them here.

 The paper from the Canson range that I use has a textured surface.
 Being a digital artist, using a paint-like look, it's important to me that my prints look as close to a painting as possible.
 The paper adds to this effect.
 Combined with the digital brushes I use when creating my prints, my charts have a painting-like quality.
 I have had people in disbelief that it is a digital print when they see it in the flesh, which is what I aim for.

-The paper thickness / weight is 240gsm, and with the textured surface, the paper has a very sturdy feel.
-It is like a light card, so can handle a lot of different framing options.
+The paper thickness / weight is 240gsm, and with the textured surface, the paper feels even thicker than this.
+It has a very sturdy feel and can handle a lot of different framing options.

 I hope this helps you get a bit of a feel for the paper I use.
 If you have any questions, feel free to get in touch!

 Keep an eye out for the rest of this series - it will cover the digital techniques I use, how I get from ideas to image, the printing processes and the inks I use, all the way through to how prints are packaged and how they should be stored.